finos/common-cloud-controls/docs/governance/steering/charter.md

 ## Approach

-* Adapt the role and structure of the Steering Committee as needed to meet the needs of the project.
+* Adapt the role and structure of the Steering Committee to meet the ongoing needs of the project.
 * Responsibilities not explicitly delegated to other parties<sup>[2](#footnote2)</sup> through their respective charters reside with the Steering Committee.
 * All management<sup>[1](#footnote1)</sup> responsibilities should be delegated to other parties<sup>[2](#footnote2)</sup>.
 * All technical responsibilities should be delegated to working groups.
 The Steering Committee shouldn't retain any technical responsibilities itself.
+* The steering committee will hold a public community call no less than once per quarter to provide updates to stakeholders regarding all CCC efforts.

 ## Direct responsibilities of the Steering Committee